thompsonja/thompsonja.github.io/_posts/2023-07-08-discord-bots-part-9-creating-a-bot.md

 		*gcpProjectID = strings.TrimSpace(string(stdoutStderr))
 	}

+	// Instantiate a bot.
 	b := bot.New(*gcpProjectID, *openaiApiSecret)

-	fns := map[string]webhooks.WebhookFunc{
+	// Map Discord Application Commands to bot functions. fns := map[string]webhooks.WebhookFunc{
+		"debug":    b.Debug,
 		"version":  b.Version,
 		"generate": b.Generate,
 	}

+	// Create a new webhook client.
+	// SecretKey is the name of the GCP Secret that was automatically created by
-	c, err := webhooks.NewClient(webhooks.ClientConfig{
+	// the terraform configs and manually populated. c, err := webhooks.NewClient(webhooks.ClientConfig{
 		AppID:     appID,
 		Commands:  bot.Commands,